Jewel of the Savannah

-Gombe state, the Jewel of Excellence, was carved out of the old Bauchi State on 1st October 1996.
+Gombe state, the Jewel of the Savannah, was carved out of the old Bauchi State on 1st October 1996.
 This was created by the former Head of State and Commander in Chief of Armed forces of the Federal Republic of Nigeria, Late General Sani Abacha (GCFR).
 Gombe is located at the North Eastern part of Nigeria; it shares boundaries with Yobe State to the north, Adamawa and Taraba states to the south.

 Historically, Gombe state is a fusion of two distinct groups of people comprising the Emirate of Gombe North and the Ethnic Groups.
 Buba Yero, the first Emir of Gombe Empire and also the Modibbo, established the emirate during the jihad period in 1800.
 It emerged as part of a larger state building force of the 19th century Sokoto jihad.